Export licences: textile products (quota charges): certificates of authenticity: meat

 The certificate of authenticity, not being transferable, cannot be disassociated from the meat accompanying it.
 Likewise it has in itself no value independent of the value of the meat.
 Also the amount invoiced for the certificate accrues directly or indirectly to the seller of the imported goods.
 Because the certificate cannot be traded separately, the buyer is not reimbursing the seller for acquiring the certificate.
 In fact the amount charged for the certificate is pure profit for the seller.

-For these reasons the amount invoiced for the certificate is to be included in the customs value as part of the price paid or payable for the imported goods (Article 29.3(a) of the Code) (ECJ case 219/88 and CVS Conclusion 15 also refer).
+For these reasons the amount invoiced for the certificate is to be included in the customs value as part of the price paid or payable for the imported goods (Article 70.2 of the UCC) (ECJ case 219/88 and CVS Conclusion 15 also refer).